jab/bidict/docs/addendum.rst

 ----

-For more info in this vein,
+For more in this vein,
 check out :doc:`learning-from-bidict`.